Summary of Section 3 Obligations

 - Inform Section 3 residents of employment and contracting opportunities.

 - To the greatest extent feasible, hire and train Section 3 residents.
-Verify eligibility by following the example provided in “Sample Certification Form for Residents,” available on Section 3 - Economic Opportunities page (HUD.gov Section 3).
+Verify eligibility based on Section 3 Income Limits (www.huduser.gov).
+The rule only gives preference to Section 3 residents after they meet necessary job qualifications.

 Parties Subject to Section 3 Obligations:

-- [Sub]recipients of “Section 3-covered assistance” (Definitions) who receive HUD funding for construction or rehab (HOME, ESGP, CDBG, NSP).
+- [Sub]recipients of “Section 3-covered assistance” (Definitions) who receive HUD funding for construction or rehab (HOME, ESGP, CDBG, NSP, NHTF).

 - Contractors hired by [Sub]recipient.